 Kamari beach is a small pebble and sand beach towards the south west of the island just 2km from Kefalos.
 There's a small shop at the back of the beach and a couple of tavernas too.
 There are sun beds to rent but no water sports or other facilities.

 Kardamena beach is at the southern end of Kardamena town on the south coast of Kos.
-It’s a large sandy beach, like Kardamena town it gets very popular, mainly with the younger crowd that are looking to party in the evening and recover on the beach in the day.
+It’s a large sandy beach which gets very popular, mainly with the younger crowd that are looking to party in the evening and recover on the beach in the day.

 Kefalos beach is a long and narrow beach on the south east of Kos.
 Kefalos beach runs from Kamari beach in the south to Agios Stefanos beach in the north.
 The beach is mainly sandy with some shingle.
 It’s popular but due to it’s length it doesn’t feel crowded.